surya-kangeyan/Serverless-Cloud-infrastructure-deployment-with-AWS-cloud-formation/README.md

 - This iterative debugging process helped me build a more robust and reliable solution, with each iteration addressing specific issues discovered during testing and deployment.

-**3. Which AWS service or component did you find most challenging, and why?**
+**3. Which AWS service or component did I find most challenging, and why?**

 - The most challenging aspect of this project was handling the Lambda function code updates and their integration with CloudFormation stack deployments.
 I particularly struggled with the sequence of uploading Lambda code to S3 (which I always seemed to forget after resetting and creating a new stack) and ensuring the CloudFormation stack could access it correctly multiple times.
 When my initial deployments failed, I discovered that simply updating the stack wasn't enough - I needed to maintain a specific order of operations: creating zip files, uploading to S3, and then updating the Lambda functions, which was initially very hard to find out.